 McDonald’s is a top global brand and constantly ranks alongside some of the world’s most popular fast food chains today with several franchises operating successfully, in almost every country.
-The McDonald’s iconic logo has become interestingly synonymous with the America’s love for burgers, fries and ice creams.
+The McDonald’s iconic logo has become interestingly synonymous with the America’s love for burgers, fries, and ice creams.

 The story of McDonald’s current logo design is as interesting as their offerings.
 Quite naturally, the exciting story of its evolution requires a little elaboration.
 In this blog, we take a dig at some of the early versions of McDonald’s iconic logo design and its gradual evolution till date.

 The Winking Tubby Chef

 Within a short span of eight years, they mastered the art of serving delectable fast food delicacies in no time.
-And to make their ‘Speeder Service System’ popular, they came up with a winking tubby chef Speeder logo.
+And to make their ‘Speeder Service System’ popular, they came up with a winking tubby chef Speeder logo by graphic design services.

 The Iconic ‘Golden Arches’